How to Clean and Maintain Your Casement Windows

 1. Gather Your Supplies

-• Dish soap that is mild or a window cleaner solution
+• Mild dish soap or a dedicated window cleaning solution

 • A squeegee